Harding-Stardust/community_base/README.md

 - - delete --> smart delete.
 If the selected bytes are in code then make then NOPS (Intel only!) and if you press delete again (or if you are in data) then write 0x00

 # Installation
-There are 2 ways to use this script, the recommended way is to download this file and put it in the plugins folder.
+There are 2 ways to use this script, the recommended way is to download this file and put it in the plugins directory.
 That way you get access to the library and you get the new hotkeys.
-The plugins folder can be found like this:
+The plugins directory can be found like this:
 ```python
 import idaapi; print(idaapi.get_ida_subdirs("plugins")[0])
 ```